glowkeeper/dApp-Development/presentation/dApp.md

 ## Me (cont'd)

 + MSc Music Technology
-+ Audio programmer in Games
++ Audio Programmer in Games
     - Sony
     - Zoe Mode (here in Brighton)
 + MSc Energy and the Environment